Codingmace/Tobias/README.md

 Phase 3 is optimization, Deep learning and cleaning up the code Phase 4 and final phase.
 If I make it here I hope to give credit to other people and able to create a killer Virtual Assistant.

+## Setup
+Tobias requires several python packages, but not all are needed.
+Running `setup.py` will walk through setting up the necessary python requirements and some configuration variables.

 ## FRAMEWORK
 **PHASE 1**
 | Function Name  | First Feature | Second Feature | Third Feature | Fourth Feature | Fifth Feature |